calimero-archive/docs/docs/getting_started/event_hooks.md

 <img width="621" alt="Screenshot 2023-06-12 at 13 31 23" src="https://github.com/calimero-is-near/docs/assets/39309699/4ad1dbbb-b648-4ec2-9905-2400836d2f69"/>

 6. Save your webhook configuration.
-You can access the details of your webhook once it is saved.

 Users have the flexibility to define multiple webhooks, each with a unique URL.
 If you wish to receive notifications for additional events at an existing URL, simply add those events to the existing webhook.
 This eliminates the need to create a new webhook for each event, allowing you to receive customized information for multiple events using a single webhook.